Understanding Soundproofing is Simple

 Ever watch piles of large, sharp rocks on a shoreline break up the waves coming in?
 Acoustic baffles (foam panels, wool or fiberglass batts or panels) dampen sound in a similar way.

 The rocks “break up” the wave to reduce its force.
 Acoustic foam is porous inside (like Swiss cheese)—kind of like a giant box of sharp rocks!
 The sound bounces through all the air “tunnels” between the sharp rocks, reducing its energy.

 And more is better!
 You needs a long maze of air spaces inside the foam for the sound to bounce around in and lose energy.

 But a wave will just flow over a pile of smooth stones, so the rocks need to be sharp, and in acoustic foam that means lots and lots of tiny, sharp-edged airspaces.

 Solid material doesn’t work well.
-It mostly reflects sound instead of trapping it.
+It mostly blocks and reflects sound instead of trapping it.
 You don’t want the sound bouncing back, you want to trap it inside the material and reduce it.

-But you do need something solid enough to resist water waves.
-Obviously piles of shredded plastic would just flow with the waves!
+But you do need something solid enough to resist the waves.
+For water waves, piles of shredded plastic would just flow with the waves!
 Rocks resist the waves.

 This is why cheap foam not made for soundproofing (such as that used in egg crates) doesn’t dampen sound well: it’s not firm enough.
 Air is a gas.
 Sound is a wave that moves through that gas, similar to wind, only sound is more like the water wave.
 The internal cell walls of cheap foam vibrate with the sound too much instead of resisting it sufficiently.
 You don’t want material that just ripples like ribbons in the wind!